kulkarnisonia16/azure-docs/articles/azure-functions/functions-reference-java.md

 This example enables headless mode.
 Replace `<APP_NAME>` with the name of your function app, and `<RESOURCE_GROUP>` with the resource group.

 > [!WARNING]
-> In the [Consumption plan](functions-scale.md#consumption-plan), you must add the  `WEBSITE_USE_PLACEHOLDER` setting with a value of `0`.
+> In the Consumption plan, you must also add the WEBSITE_USE_PLACEHOLDER setting with a value of 0 for the customization to work.
 This setting does increase the cold start times for Java functions.

 ## Third-party libraries